-To assess the performance of the model when $ V>2$, we compare BAMMIT with two models extensively employed for prediction purposes, namely Random Forests (RF) and eXtreme Gradient Boosting (XGB).
-We also compare with the traditional AMMI and AMBARTI model \citep{sarti2021bayesian}, though these are unavoidably restricted to using only the first two variables.
+To assess the performance of the model when $ V>2$ (and so standard AMMI cannot be applied), we compare BAMMIT with two models extensively employed for prediction purposes, namely Random Forests (RF) and eXtreme Gradient Boosting (XGB).
+A Bayesian factorial mixed (BFM) model \citep{gelman2007data, fong2010bayesian} is also fitted for comparison.
+Ultimately, we compare our approach with the traditional AMMI and the more recent AMBARTI model \citep{sarti2023bayesian}, though these are unavoidably restricted to using only the first two variables.
 For the RF model, we use the package \texttt{randomForest} \citep{liaw2002classification} selecting the default settings, \texttt{mtry}$= 2$ and 500 trees.
 For the XGB model, we use the package \texttt{xgboost} \citep{chen2019package} setting 50 iterations.
 For the AMBARTI model we use the package \texttt{AMBARTI} \footnote{The code is available at \url{https://github.com/ebprado/AMBARTI}.} setting 50 trees, 500 as burn-in and 1000 iterations as post burn-in.
+For the BFM model, the main effects are included, along with the insertion of interactions of all orders, and we follow the same priors as applied to the BAMMIT model.
 All the models were fitted to the training data.
 We checked the accuracy, using the test data, by comparing the posterior mean estimates with the true parameter values used in the simulations.
 We use the root mean squared error (RMSE) to measure predictive power (how close $\hat{y}$ is to the true $y$) and $R^2$ to assess the proportion of explained variability.